dparksports/dparksports/README.md

 I build autonomous, self-healing infrastructure systems.
-My current focus is MagicPoint: a platform that integrates native Windows C# applications with Gemini Pro to automate system reliability and security at the OS level.
+My current focus is MagicPoint: a platform that integrates native Windows C# applications with Agentic Workflow to automate system reliability and security at the OS level.

 ---